grwilson/WALinuxAgent/DELPHIX.md

 that provides implementation that's specific to FreeBSD.

-These "OSUtil" classes all inherit from the base `DefaultOSUtil` class, and class is used in a polymorphic way; consumers simply call `get_osutil` and the returned object will be of the correct type (e.g. a `FreeBSDOSUtil` will be returned if the Agent is running on FreeBSD).
+These "OSUtil" classes all inherit from the base `DefaultOSUtil` class, which is used in a polymorphic way; consumers simply call `get_osutil` and the returned object will be of the correct type (e.g. a `FreeBSDOSUtil` will be returned if the Agent is running on FreeBSD).
-This allows each platform to implement the interface of the "OSUtil" class in any way that makes sense for that specific platform, and the consumers of the interface don't have to have any knowledge of the specific "OSUtil" class being used.
-Consumers just consume the interface provided by the platform agnostic `DefaultOSUtil` class.
+This allows each platform must implement the interface of the `DefaultOSUtil` class in any way that makes sense for that specific platform.
+The consumers of the interface don't have to have any knowledge of the specific sub-class of the `DefaultOSUtil` being used;
+they just use the opaque interface provided.

 Thus, to support the Delphix platform, the new `DelphixOSUtil` class was needed to implement the `DefaultOSUtil` interface.
-Since the default implementaiton targetting the GNU/Linux platform(s), without a Delphix specific class, the Agent would attempt to perform logic and run commands that wasn't compatible with Delphix.
+Since the default implementation targets the GNU/Linux platform(s), without a Delphix specific class, the Agent would attempt to perform logic and run commands that wasn't compatible with Delphix.